Urban planning: History

 At the beginning of the 20th century, urban planning began to be recognized as a separate profession.
 The Town and Country Planning Association was founded in 1899 and the first academic course in Great Britain on urban planning was offered by the University of Liverpool in 1909.
-In the 1920s, the ideas of modernism and uniformity began to surface in urban planning, and lasted until the 1970s.
-The architect Le Corbusier presented the Radiant City in 1933 as a city that grows up in the form of towers which offered a solution to the problem of pollution and over-crowding.
+In the 1920s, the ideas of modernism and uniformity began to emerge in urban planning, and lasted until the 1970s.
+The architect Le Corbusier presented the Radiant City in 1933 as a city that grew in the form of towers, which offered a solution to the problem of pollution and over-crowding.
 But many planners started to believe that the ideas of modernism in urban planning led to higher crime rates and social problems.
-In 1961 Jane Jacobs published The Death and Life of Great American Cities establishing the concept of livable streets, infusing urban renewal planners with a livable urban area perspective.
+In 1961, Jane Jacobs published The Death and Life of Great American Cities, establishing the concept of livable streets and encouraging urban renewal planners to adopt a livable urban-area perspective.
 In the second half of the 20th century, urban planners gradually shifted their focus to individualism and diversity in urban centers.

-21st century practices
+21st-century practices

 Urban planners studying the effects of increasing congestion in urban areas began to address the externalities, the negative impacts caused by induced demand from larger highway systems in western countries such as in the United States.
 The United Nations Department of Economic and Social Affairs predicted in 2018 that around 2.5 billion more people occupy urban areas by 2050 according to population elements of global migration.
-New planning theories have adopted non-traditional concepts such as Blue Zones and Innovation Districts to incorporate geographic areas within the city that allow for novel business development and the prioritization of infrastructure that would assist with improving the quality of life of citizens by extending their potential lifespan.
+New planning theories have adopted non-traditional concepts such as blue Zones and innovation districts to incorporate geographic areas within the city that allow for novel business development and the prioritization of infrastructure that would assist with improving the quality of life of citizens by extending their potential lifespan.

 Planning practices have incorporated policy changes to help address anthropogenic (human caused) climate change.
 London began to charge a congestion charge for cars trying to access already crowded places in the city.
-Cities nowadays stress the importance of public transit and cycling by adopting such policies.